-- to thread the corn directly onto the hook, and
+- To thread the corn directly onto the hook

-- to use what is called a hair rig, whereby the corn is affixed onto a small length of braid which protrudes from the shank of the hook (click here to learn how to tie a knotless knot/hair rig).
+- To use what is called a hair rig, whereby the corn is affixed onto a small length of braid which protrudes from the shank of the hook.

 Numerous Carp-bait manufacturers have “flavoured” maize products on the market.
 These are typically harder cattle-corn-like strains that have been hydrated under pressure while soaking in additives to create an even more attractive hook bait.